leeeaaa/PneumoniaDetection/README.md

 The X-ray images are from patients aged one to five from Guangzhou Women and Children's Medical Center [4].

-The dataset contains 5,856 labeled X-ray thorax images (JPEG).
+The dataset contains 5,856 labelled X-ray thorax images (JPEG).
 These images are split into to sets, a training set and a test set.
 Each set is divided into two sets, NORMAL and PNEUNOMIA.
 For training we have 5,232 images divided into 1,349 NORMAL and 3,883 PNEUMONIA.
 To test the algorithm we have 624 images divided into 234 NORMAL and 390 PNEUMONIA.

 The amount of images being classified as PNEUMONIA is 4273.
 The number of images being classified as NORMAL is 1583, so the images classified as PNEUMONIA account for 73% of the data set.
 Therefore the dataset is imbalanced!

 The accuracy metric will therefore not be as meaningful as with a balanced dataset.
-A very weak model, which classifies all images as PNEUMONIA, will reach a accuracy of about 73%.
+A very weak model, which classifies all images as PNEUMONIA, will reach an accuracy of about 73%.

 |                  | Total | Training set | Test set |
 | ---------------- | ----- | ------------ | -------- |
 | Number of Images | 5,856 | 5,232        | 624      |
 | Percentage       | 100%  | 89,34%       | 10,66%   |

-The original image size varies and is extremely big, so we wrote a python script to down scale all images.
+The original image size varies and is large in size.
+We wrote a python script to down scale all images.

-In order to compare the performance between two different image resolutions we decided to scale the images to 224x224 and 56x56.
+We scaled the images to 224x224 for both tensorflow versions.
+For the Neural Network from scratch we scaled the images to 56x56.
+The reason will be explained in chapter "Neural Network from scratch".
-You can find the python script in the repository (PythonImageScaler.py).
+You can find the python script in the repository as well (PythonImageScaler.py).

-Because of the fact that we use grayscale images we only need one color attribute per pixel, instead of three (RGB).
+As inputs to our Networks we will use all the pixel color values from one image.
+All images are given as grayscale images.
+This means each pixel can be described by just a single value rather than three, as this is the case for RGB values.

+This dataset is treated as a classification problem.
+Here we only classify two different cases.
+Either the X-ray shows no signs of an infection ("NORMAL") or one can see Pneumonia developing in the lungs ("PNEUMONIA").
+In the code we represent this binary classification as numbers:
+- "NORMAL" : 0
+- "PNEUMONIA" : 1

 Example for a NORMAL X-ray thorax: